chahatmandviwala-alt/Metastream/README.md

 ### Find last (checksum) seed word

 Find the last word for a manually generated seed phrase.
+Enter n-1 words generated using dice roll & coin flip or any other method.
 Choose a word from the list all valid last words that satisfy the checksum.

 <img src="docs/IMG_05.png" alt="Alt text" width="50%" />